joubiti/RemoteLaboratory/README.md

 ![image](https://user-images.githubusercontent.com/104909670/188487500-2c0aeca4-b3f8-4bbd-9322-1c13d50ac253.png)

 Some of the functionalities implemented in this application are:
-- One user allowed at a time, and automatic expulsion of user when allocated time expires
+- One user allowed at a time, and automatic ejection of user when allocated time expires
 - Real-time update of laboratory status
 - Live video stream included with the platform

 ## Hardware Requirements
 - Raspberry Pi 4, or any other Linux platform, to run the web server
-- A router, to set up port forwarding.
+- A router, to set up port forwarding
 - (Optional) A webcam, or a Raspi-Cam for live streaming
 - ESP32 running [MicroPython](https://pythonforundergradengineers.com/how-to-install-micropython-on-an-esp32.html)
 - Arduino board and AVRDUDE software installed on the host machine (or directly on the Raspberry Pi)